Alejogb1/job-board/blog-data/wix-embeddedchainer-examples.md

 id: "wix-embeddedchainer-examples"
 ---

-Okay so you're digging into Wix's EmbeddedChainer right I get it I've been there done that bought the t-shirt and probably accidentally deleted the source code a few times let's talk about that mess
+you're digging into Wix's EmbeddedChainer right I get it I've been there done that bought the t-shirt and probably accidentally deleted the source code a few times let's talk about that mess

-First off if you're asking for *examples* you're probably hitting a wall with the official documentation it's like a treasure map with half the landmarks missing Yeah the concept is pretty straightforward right you want to create a chain of actions within an installer usually related to custom actions or sequencing but actually doing it especially with Wix's EmbeddedChainer is like herding cats blindfolded
+First off if you're asking for _examples_ you're probably hitting a wall with the official documentation it's like a treasure map with half the landmarks missing Yeah the concept is pretty straightforward right you want to create a chain of actions within an installer usually related to custom actions or sequencing but actually doing it especially with Wix's EmbeddedChainer is like herding cats blindfolded

 My first tango with EmbeddedChainer was back in 2015 I think or was it 2016 time blurs when you spend too much time battling installer technologies I was tasked to build a custom installer for an internal tool that needed a very specific sequence of configurations to be done before the app itself installed and during uninstall the opposite dance We tried using just custom actions at first but that turned into spaghetti code real quick

 I remember one particularly dark afternoon with 8 or so failed builds because some custom action was firing out of order and corrupting some registry key We needed finer grained control we needed a chain we needed EmbeddedChainer and we needed more coffee I'm not sure which one helped the most to be honest

-The big catch with EmbeddedChainer is this it's about embedding a sequence of actions inside the main MSI not just triggering stuff it works off these *chained packages* which are just MSI files that are sequenced by the main installer it's a kind of nested installer situation
+The big catch with EmbeddedChainer is this it's about embedding a sequence of actions inside the main MSI not just triggering stuff it works off these _chained packages_ which are just MSI files that are sequenced by the main installer it's a kind of nested installer situation

 Let’s start simple here’s a minimal example of defining the embedded chainer in a wix project file you can see that i am using the heat harvested project for simplicity in a real world scenario this would need to be your existing project